TamasNeumer/Ph03nix-InterviewPrep/Java/OPA/04_JavaAPIUndArrays.md

   - For any non-null reference value x, **x.equals(null)** should **return false**.

 ### DateTime API
+- They are in package `java.time` and they have no relation at all to the old `java.util.Date` and `java.sql.Date`.
+- `java.time.temporal.TemporalAccessor` is the base interface that is implemented by LocalDate, LocalTime, and LocalDateTime concrete classes.
+- `LocalDate`, `LocalTime`, and `LocalDateTime` implement `TemporalAccessor` and extend `java.util.Date`.
+-  LocalDate, LocalTime, and LocalDateTime classes do not have any parent/child relationship among themselves.

 - **LocalDate**
   - Used to store dates (without time or timezone).
   - Immutable, hence thread-safe.